HLenz42/HLenz42.github.io/README.md

 - Speaker: Globular Cluster Science - Rothney Astrophysical Observatory School Groups, 2024-2025
 - Poster :  Searching For Globular Clusters in NGC 7332 and NGC 7339 using CFHT - CFHT UM, June 2025
 - Poster Flash Talk:  Searching For Globular Clusters in NGC 7332 and NGC 7339 using CFHT - CASCA, June 2025
+- Guest Speaker: Searching For Globular Clusters in NGC 7332 and NGC 7339 using CFHT - Canadian Conference for Undergraduate Women and Gender Minorities in Physics (CCUW*iP), May 2025

 <!--- [Data Science YouTube](https://www.youtube.com/channel/UCa9gErQ9AE5jT2DZLjXBIdA)-->